 Question: When two members of a privately held LLC get together and conspire to wrongfully expel the third member, what is the worst possible course of action they can take?

-Answer: Insist that the wrongfully expelled member is bound by a non-compete and litigate the matter until the bitter end.
+Answer: Insist that the wrongfully expelled member is STILL a member and is bound by a non-compete, then litigate the matter until the bitter end.
 Let’s take a look.

 The First Platinum Company